WaleyChen/mongodb-runner/docs/milestones/100-icebox.md

 - Use the shell as a tutorial/wizard-mode?
 - "Install mongodb" -> click here to launch mongoscope shell in fullscreen mode

+Explore a collection as a 3d grid like http://mrdoob.github.io/three.js/examples/css3d_periodictable.html

+Nudge the user with out of the box templates for schema design, eg "here is a good user model, activity stream, etc go nuts!"

+Probabalistic counters -> feature request from professor barrentine

+like the influx db story.  shouldn’t have to set anything else up if you have mongo and scope installed to have your own stupidly basic time-series dashboard.